 How many active websites are there?

 According to the quarterly Netcraft survey, active websites have not enjoyed the same rapid growth as the overall numbers.
-Quite the contrary — there is a steady decrease since 2013, reducing their count from 186 million to less than 171 million.
+The count has roughly stayed the same, currently sitting at 200-201 million.

 This means that not only do inactive websites make up 85% of the internet, but that percentage increases over time.